Leopard Society: Anyoto

+Vihokohoko

 The Vihokohoko was another group of "leopard men" who killed various people between c.
 1880 and the early 1940s.
 They were active in the region around Beni on the edge of the Ituri Rainforest.
 Local oral traditions indicate that it was established in response to the occupations by first Zanzibari slave and ivory raiders and later the Belgian colonizers.
 Before they were accepted into the society, young men underwent a harsh training period lasting up to three months, during which they learned how to carry out and defend against attacks and how to imitate the calls of animals.
 As final test they had to commit a murder.
 The victim, chosen by the society, often was a close relative of the initiate.

 Contrary to what some accounts claim, the Anyoto and Vihokohoko members never seem to have believed that they became actual leopards during their killings.

 Colonial officials long remained sceptical, dismissing rumours about leopard men as unsubstantiated and attributing their acts to actual leopards or other reasons.
 Only in the 1920s, this attitude changed, with the government beginning to take leopard men attacks serious and trying to prosecute the perpetrators.
 One series of murders was discovered accidentally by a colonial administrator overhearing members of the society.
 The supposed gang leader admitted his guilt during interrogation.
 Ten persons were found guilty of more than 30 murders and cannibalism and hung in 1920.
 Two local chiefs suspected of involvement were not punished since their guilt could not be proven.

 Official sources registered 32 murders attributed to leopard men within a 10-month period in late 1933 to 1934 in the Beni region alone, as well as six failed attempts.
 In a trial in Wamba in 1933, nine persons, including a chief named Mbako, were found guilty of leopard murders; they were subsequently hung.
 Mbako and his wives also admitted that cannibalism has been a part of the process – human "flesh obtained in the attacks had been sent to Mbako and ... was cooked by the women in his company and eaten by all".

 Leopard men in the eastern Congo were also used by local chiefs to strengthen their authority, punishing those who did not pay them due respect as a warning.
 Europeans often misunderstood the motives behind the leopard-men killings, attributing them to "delusion or madness" and "uncontrolled animal-like urges" rather than understanding the political reasons behind them.